-They were the cream of the crop students in this high school history class, listening attentively to a teacher who had come back from retirement just to teach such a group.
-Strolling back and forth in front of a map … Continue reading
+The cream of the crop students sat in this International Baccalaureate high school history class.
+They listened attentively to a teacher who had come back from retirement just to teach such a group.
+Strolling back and forth in front of … Continue reading

 If you do any research on testing for Emotional Intelligence, you are likely to run into a couple of names repeatedly.
 One is Howard Gardner who came up with the idea that there are several types or modalities of intelligence. … Continue reading

 During the fall semester of my son’s senior year we went on a mad rush of college visits.
 We were trying to find the most elite school offering a high level of computer science, where he would actually have a shot … Continue reading

 The first few years my daughter was in grade school, she would sit at the table in the breakfast nook and do homework while I prepared dinner.
 One evening while I stirred cracker crumbs into a meatloaf mix, she sat … Continue reading

 No matter how much we dissect the functioning of the brain to illuminate how people learn, the bigger mystery is what causes people to learn.
 Typically when someone dives down into what why some people excel at learning they will … Continue reading

 Almost all articles on brain based learning will emphasize the importance of emotions in learning.
 Emotions are supposed to direct our attention and aid our memory.
 Learning accompanied by emotional impact lasts far longer than a lecture that goes in … Continue reading